Mshl2299/Ast-Emmental/README.md

 Please go to the **Issues** tab if you experience any major bugs, and press "New Issue" if you do not see your bug already there.
 I will try my best to fix these issues, although it may take a while.

+*Note: The asteroid hitboxes are squares, so watch out for the corners!*

 Feedback and suggestions are very welcome!
 Please head over to the **Discussions** tab if you have something you want to share.

 ## How to Play :video_game: